• Skip to main content

 Likewise, dampness can show up as a phlegmy cough or congestion.
 An accumulation of mucus.
 Or even waxy ears.

-And while no one expects littles one to have robust digestion right away, some babies have more problems than others.
+While no one expects littles one to have robust digestion right away, some babies have more digestive problems than others.

 How to support baby with the sugar bug vein

-This means that those with vein would do better to avoid sweets and added sugar.
-They may also crave these foods a little more.
+• Those with vein would do better to avoid sweets and added sugar

 If you see the sugar bug vein, you don’t only want to keep an eye on sugar.
 Other foods beyond sugar generate “damp” and can be hard on digestion.